 If you decide to get a dental crown installed, we recommend you find a really good dentist to do the crown.
 First, make sure that the dentist has really good credentials and that they have a lot of experience performing crowns.
 The crown needs not only to fit well but also look great!
 Sometimes a crown will last less than 5 years when it should last for over 20-30 years on average.

-If you’re looking for a second opinion on your dentist’s prescribed dental crown, we’d love to help.
-At Wayzata Dental, we’re all about using minimally invasive dental treatments.
+If you’re looking for a second opinion on your dentist’s prescribed dental crown, contact Wayzata Dental.
+We’d love to help.
+We’re all about using minimally invasive dental treatments.
 We’d be happy to talk with you about how we can help you get the right dental treatment for your condition.